 When it comes to aesthetics, try to select a design that complements the architecture of the main house.
 This will provide a cohesive flow across the whole property, rather than creating a setup that appears disjointed.

-What Size Oak Frame Garage Can I Get?
+What Size Oak Frame Garage Should I Opt for?

 Oak frame garages are typically specified by the number of bays they feature.